Agnieszkapatison/RAG-for-drug-pdf-files/README.md

 The system provides two interface options, allowing users to choose the method that best suits their needs:

 🔹 CLI Mode (Command-Line Interface) – main.py
-Run this if you prefer using a terminal-based interface:

 ```bash
 python src/main.py